Hosting and bandwidth provided by WebCentrix.net.

 • 256 MB NVIDIA GeForce 6200 (Re-Flashed)

-Extremely dedicated -- and highly-skilled -- hardware hacker types at the superb CubeOwner were able to physically modify either the video card or the system (or both), to install even more video card options:
+Extremely dedicated -- and highly-skilled -- hardware hacker types at the now defunct CubeOwner were able to physically modify either the video card or the system (or both), to install even more video card options.
+Archived postings are below:

 Although it is not recommended, video cards that are not supported by Apple definitely improve the performance of the Power Mac G4 Cube and make "hacks" like running MacOS X 10.5 "Leopard" on the system more feasible as well.